This is a step-by-step tutorial for beginners on installing a WordPress plugin.

 Click on activate, then configure settings however they suit you.

-If you have a 10Web account and have added your website to it, installing a plugin will go much smoother.
+Once you have a 10Web account and have connected your website to it, installing a plugin will go much smoother.
 Using 10Web dashboard has three key advantages:

 - Yep, that means 10Web’s premium plugins, too, go on the dash, along with the whole WP directory and third-party plugins.